 - Fractures and breaks due to slips, trips or falls.

 - Head injury.

 - In rare cases, heart failure and death.

 If you have been injured whilst at the gym and you believe it to be because of negligence, then you may be eligible to make a compensation claim.

-Liability can sometimes also be found with other parties, for an example, if you are injured due to faulty or defective equipment, it could be the company that installed the equipment or who carries out the maintenance of the equipment whos is found to be at fault.
+Liability can sometimes also be found with other parties, for example, if you are injured due to faulty or defective equipment, it could be the company that installed the equipment or who carries out the maintenance of the equipment whos is found to be at fault.
 It may also be a manufacturing issue, whereby the manufacturers would be at fault.
-In these cases, provided the gym occupiers did all they could to ensure safe use of the equipment, they themselves wouldn’t necessarily be found liable.
+In these cases, provided the gym occupiers did all they could to ensure the safe use of the equipment, they themselves wouldn’t necessarily be found liable.

 However, in circumstances where the gym occupier fails to adhere to the rules and regulations of their responsibilities, then they would in most cases be found liable for your injury due to negligence.
 As already stated, claiming compensation for accidents in gyms isn’t always straightforward and is very often a complex matter.
 It is always a good idea to contact a solicitor with experience in gym injury claims, who will be able to discuss your individual case with you in more detail to give clarity as to who is most likely at fault for your injury.